Inert gas asphyxiation: Accidental deaths and injury

 Accidental nitrogen asphyxiation is a possible hazard where large quantities of nitrogen are used.
 It causes several deaths per year in the United States, which is asserted to be more than from any other industrial gas.
-In one accident in 1981, shortly before the launch of the first Space Shuttle mission, five technicians lost consciousness and two of them died after they entered the Orbiter aft compartment.
+In one accident in 1981, shortly before the launch of the first Space Shuttle mission, five technicians lost consciousness and two of them died after they entered the aft compartment of the orbiter.
 Nitrogen had been used to flush oxygen from the compartment as a precaution against fire.
 They were not wearing air packs because of a last-minute change in safety procedures.

-During a pool party in Mexico in 2013, eight party-goers were rendered unconscious and one 21-year-old male was put into a coma after liquid nitrogen was poured into the pool.
+During a pool party in Mexico in 2013, eight party-goers were rendered unconscious and one 21-year-old male went into a coma after liquid nitrogen was poured into the pool.

-Occasional deaths are reported from recreational inhalation of helium, but these are very rare from direct inhalation from small balloons.
+Occasional deaths are reported from recreational inhalation of helium, but these are very rarely from direct inhalation from small balloons.
 The inhalation from larger helium balloons has been reportedly fatal.
 A fatal fall from a tree occurred after the inhalation of helium from a toy balloon, which caused the person to become either unconscious or lightheaded.

 In 2015, a technician at a health spa was asphyxiated while conducting unsupervised cryotherapy using nitrogen.

 In 2021, six people died of asphyxiation and 11 more were hospitalized following a liquid nitrogen leak at a poultry plant in Gainesville, Georgia.